redshifttt/tonight.nvim/README.md

     ! white
     *color7: #606360
     *color15: #DDE3DC

+For lower contrast Spacegray, use a background color of #242424

 # License
 Copyright (c) Akshay Hegde.
 Distributed under the same terms as Vim itself.
 See `:help license`